vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/12_Observations_on_the_History_and_Culture_of_daxi.md

 Cf. EI XXVII, 141; JESI III, 190 f.

-24 Bajpai & Pandey 1977, 23 f. seem to argue in a quite confusing and incoherent way that Śarabhapur was the capital of the Pāṇd

-. ava dynasty of Mekalā, in spite of the fact that
+24 Bajpai & Pandey 1977, 23 f. seem to argue in a quite confusing and incoherent way that Śarabhapur was the capital of the Pāṇḍava dynasty of Mekalā, in spite of the fact that

 the name of that town does not feature in their inscriptions.

 25 On Śarabhapur see above, ṇ 12 on p.
 240.

-26 Pīpard

-. ūlā Copper-Plate Inscription of King Narendra of Śarabhapur \(IHQ XIX \(1943\), 139–146\), dating from regnal year 3; Kurud Plates of Narendra, year 24 \(EI XXXI, 263–268\); Rawan Plates of Maharaja Narendra \(JESI VI \(1979\), 44 f.\).
-Sircar \(SI I, 488\) describes the chararacters of the Pīpard

-. ūlā Plates as ‘box-headed variety of the
+26 Pīparḍūlā Copper-Plate Inscription of King Narendra of Śarabhapur \(IHQ XIX \(1943\), 139–146\), dating from regnal year 3; Kurud Plates of Narendra, year 24 \(EI XXXI, 263–268\); Rawan Plates of Maharaja Narendra \(JESI VI \(1979\), 44 f.\).
+Sircar \(SI I, 488\) describes the chararacters of the Pīparḍūlā Plates as ‘box-headed variety of the

 Central Indian Alphabet of the 5th or 6th century A.D’.
 In IHQ XIX, 140 the same author remarked ‘Medial ī  is of the older type and is not represented by a dot in the circle \(which indicates medial i\) as the āra ˙